vogelsgesang/dbimpl/README.md

 Concurrent access is provided by lock coupling.

 A simple CLI is available as `bin/btreeVisualizer`.
 The file `btreeVisualizer.input.txt` contains some example commands.

+#Code generation

+A code generator for arithmetic expressions can be found in the `codegen` folder.

+It provides classes for forming an operator tree, generating LLVM code out of this tree and executing it.

+It also contains a `MetaExpression` class which provides a more convenient interface for building the operator trees by using C++ operator overloading.